Edward Olivares Preview, Player Props: Royals vs. Blue Jays

-On Saturday, Edward Olivares (.700 slugging percentage in past 10 games, including three home runs) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 3:07 PM ET.
+On Sunday, Edward Olivares (.821 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 1:37 PM ET.

-In his previous game he had a hitless performance (0-for-2 with an RBI) against the Blue Jays.
+In his last game, he notched a home run while going 1-for-3 against the Blue Jays.

 Edward Olivares Game Info & Props vs. the Blue Jays